swiftlang/swift-evolution/proposals/0353-constrained-existential-types.md

 func test(collection: any Collection, stringCollection: any Collection<String>) {
   let x = collection.first       // Previously an error.
 With SE-0309, erases to 'Any?'
-  let y = stringCollection.first // With SE-0309, relies on Element == String to produce 'String?''
+  let y = stringCollection.first // With SE-0309, relies on Element == String to produce 'String?'
 }
 ```